 - 3. Providers will be required to charge the usual and customary rate up to the maximum rate based on acuity identified in a care needs assessment.
 Rates should be inflation adjusted on a regular basis. - 4.
-Providers cannot charge the maximum rate without justification in the negotiated service agreement or similar care plan, and the department will monitor to this expectation. - 5.
-Rates should be adjusted to reflect regional differences. - 6.
+Requests to exceed the payment maximum may be considered by the department. - 5.
+Providers cannot charge the maximum rate without justification in the negotiated service agreement or similar care plan, and the department will monitor to this expectation. - 6.
+Rates should be adjusted to reflect regional differences. - 7.
 Rates are payment in full for standard services consistent with the beneficiary's care needs assessment or plan of care and applicable licensing requirements. - a.
 AFH: Personal care services or special care services as defined in WAC 388-76-1000; - b.
 ALF: Services needed to maintain or improve the individual's health and functional status during their stay as described in the negotiated service agreement under WAC 388-78A-2208: - c.
-NH: Services needed to maintain or improve the individual's health and functional status during their stay or care in the nursing home consistent with the beneficiary's plan of care under WAC 388-97-1880. - 7.
-Non-typical services consistent with the care needs assessment may be approved to exceed the maximum rate under an exception request for WA Cares Fund or could be paid privately above the maximum rate. - 8.
+NH: Services needed to maintain or improve the individual's health and functional status during their stay or care in the nursing home consistent with the beneficiary's plan of care under WAC 388-97-1880. - 8.
+Non-typical services consistent with the care needs assessment may be approved to exceed the maximum rate under an exception request for WA Cares Fund or could be paid privately above the maximum rate. - 9.
 Fraud mitigation: - a.
 All registered providers are subject to a provider-specific risk assessment and regular contract monitoring to ensure the provider is complying with all requirements in the WA Cares Fund contract Statement of Work. - b.
 The ProviderOne payment system will not allow payment beyond the maximum rate allowable.
-If an exception is approved, the payment rate will be adjusted accordingly.